If there’s one client enquiry I hear more often than probably any other, it’s metabolic-related.

 - Relook at feedbowl diet, as low starch as possible.
 Agrobs do a fantastically low starch chaff, namely their Leitchgenus at just 2% starch, which is great to use in the feedbowl as a supplement carrier.

-- Keep the beneficial intestinal microbes populated by way of a probiotic, and feed them with prebiotics.
+- Keep the beneficial gut microbes populated by way of tons of probiotics, and feed them with prebiotics.

 - If your horse is off grass completely, remember that hay alone will not a nourished, healthy horse make.
 For the metabolic horse where hay plays a vital part in the diet due to grass restriction, supplementing the deficient minerals to balance our UK forage and hay is essential.
 See our EquiVita range, and specifically our EquiVita-ProBPlus, which includes Yea-Sacc probiotic and Vits C & E, the latter two which are lost in the drying process of grass to hay.